micwin/ticino/events/src/site/markdown/index.md

 Short and small, isn't it?
 But there are a couple of problems with that:

-- if signature of the notify method changes, you have to adopt both dispatcher and receiver.
+- if signature of the notify method changes (adding/removing parameters, or renaming method), you have to adjust both dispatching and receiving code.
-- the dispatcher has to have an instance of the receiver and can do with that whatever it likes.
+- the dispatcher has to have an instance of the receiver and can do with that whatever it likes - calling other methods that alter state, or attach interceptors, for instance.
 - if the event has to be delegated to another receiver, the responsibility is unclear.
 - The responsibility in case of an error is also unclear
-- dispatcher has to follow naming given by the notify method, no matter what naming is common in the context of the dispatcher.
+- dispatcher has to follow naming aproach given by the notify method, no matter what naming aproach is common in the context of the dispatcher.

-- allows procedural coding and hence tends to break separation of concerns..
+hence, although this aproach looks like good practice, it in fact breaks encapsulation on an abstract level.

 ## the ticino events approach